On the wheel

 We sample a calibrated patch (not a single pixel) and correct for white balance using the surrounding scene.
 For absolute color work, a hardware spectrophotometer is still the right tool, but hue is faster, free, and lives in your pocket.

 Camera frames never leave your device.
-Saved palettes sync through Google Drive only if you turn it on (iCloud sync arrives with the iOS version).
+Your saved palette is stored locally on the phone, with no account and no cloud sync.
 AI descriptions send the hex value — nothing else.